rd2/tbd/pages/custom.md

   }
 }
 ```
 There are obviously many, many possible combinations.
-TBD's GitHub repository contains some additional [examples](https://github.com/rd2/tbd/tree/master/json), yet many more on TBD's dedicated test [repo](https://github.com/rd2/tbd_tests/tree/develop/json).
+TBD's GitHub repository contains some additional [examples](https://github.com/rd2/tbd/tree/master/json), many more on TBD's dedicated test [repo](https://github.com/rd2/tbd_tests/tree/develop/json).
 Although this may at first seem complex and intimidating for the average designer or modeller, it remains similar to OpenStudio with regards to default construction sets: it can be very simple, and it only needs to be as complex as the actual design.
 With such freedom (with both OpenStudio and TBD inputs) comes responsibility - something users and modellers must carefully consider and plan out accordingly.

 ### [A side note on dimensioning](#a-side-note-on-dimensioning)